WhatEvsDevs/TT/TTWebsiteToDoList.md

 Motto: 'with my strength and wisdom i create serenity'

+Official Name: "Tasteful Transformations by Traci"

 #TO DO List for TT Website
 Tasteful Transformations Graphic to replace txt -Dimensions 189x28

 ##Home
- [ ] update pics in the 'featured gallery'
+ [ ] link pics in the 'featured gallery' to pinterest

 ##ABOUT
  [ ] insert picture of Traci
  [ ] update phone number provided
  [ ] insert email address
+ [ ] ADD motto

 ##TESTIMONIALS
  [ ] remove images from cards